Tumor lysis syndrome: Prevention

+Tumor lysis syndrome most commonly occurs 24-72 hours after chemotherapy, therefore certain preventative measures may be initiated before, during and after chemotherapy to prevent TLS.

 It is important to prevent life-threatening manifestations associated with TLS which include acute kidney injury, hyperkalemia (which may cause cardiac arrhythmias), and or hypocalcemia (which may cause cardiac arrhythmias and neuromuscular irritability).

-Acute kidney injury: Patients at risk for developing TLS (e.g. patients about to receive chemotherapy for a cancer with a high cell turnover rate, especially lymphomas and leukemias) should receive appropriate intravenous hydration in order to improve blood flow to the kidneys, maximize urine output, and ultimately prevent precipitation of uric acid crystals that can led to acute kidney injury.
+Acute kidney injury: Patients at risk for developing TLS (e.g. patients about to receive chemotherapy for a cancer with a high cell turnover rate, especially lymphomas and leukemias) should receive appropriate intravenous hydration in order to improve blood flow to the kidneys, maximize urine output, and ultimately prevent precipitation of uric acid crystals that can lead to acute kidney injury.
 A diuretic may also be indicated to further increase urine output in addition to intravenous hydration.
-Another approach to prevent damage to the kidneys is to prevent the build up of uric acid during TLS, and this can be accomplished with use of allopurinol or rasburicase.
-Allopurinol (a xanthine oxidase inhibitor, which inhibits uric acid production) works by preventing the formation of uric acid following tumor cell lysis.
-Rasburicase is a synthetic urate oxidase enzyme and acts by degrading uric acid.
-It is not recommended to alkalinize urine in the management of TLS.
+Another approach to prevent damage to the kidneys is to prevent the buildup of uric acid, and this can be accomplished with use of uric acid lowering therapies.
+These include xanthine oxidase inhibitors such as allopurinol (preferred) or febuxostat.
+Allopurinol and febuxostat work by preventing the formation of uric acid following tumor cell lysis during treatment.
+Rasburicase is a synthetic urate oxidase enzyme and acts by degrading uric acid into highly soluble allantoin which is then excreted by the kidneys.
+No current guidelines endorse the concurrent use of allopurinol and rasburicase.
+It is not recommended to alkalinize urine in the management of TLS: although doing so increases the solubility of urate, it also creates calcium phosphate crystals which deposit in the kidneys leading to kidney damage.

 Hyperkalemia: Monitoring potassium levels in the blood frequently and cardiac monitoring (given the risk of cardiac arrhythmias) are important components in the prevention of adverse consequences in TLS.
-Other strategies include limiting oral intake of potassium and excreting potassium through the gastrointestinal tract using agents such as oral sodium polystyrene sulfonate can be beneficial.
-Insulin therapy (in conjunction with glucose administration) as well as beta-receptor agonists (such as albuterol) can also be used but are temporary interventions and potassium is not excreted from the body.
-Hemodialysis and hemofiltration can also be used as options to remove potassium from the bloodstream when hyperkalemia is present.
+Other strategies, such as limiting oral intake of potassium, and excreting potassium through the gastrointestinal tract using agents such as oral sodium polystyrene sulfonate, can be beneficial.
+Insulin therapy (in conjunction with glucose administration) as well as beta-receptor agonists (such as albuterol) can also be used to shift potassium into cells, lowering serum potassium levels.
+But these are temporary interventions, and potassium is not excreted from the body.

-Hypocalcemia: Hyperphosphatemia is a common finding in TLS and high phosphorus levels can itself contribute to hypocalcemia and therefore phosphate binders may be beneficial in preventing this form of hypocalcemia.
+Hypocalcemia: Hyperphosphatemia is a common finding in TLS, and high phosphorus levels can in turn contribute to hypocalcemia.
+Therefore, phosphate binders may be beneficial in preventing this form of hypocalcemia.